 Financial help and resources for cancer patients

 A cancer diagnosis undoubtedly puts massive psychological stress on patients and their families.
 For many Canadians, the financial cost of cancer care can be equally as challenging as the diagnosis.
-With that in mind, we’re here to provide you with resources about financial help for cancer patients.
+With that in mind, we’re here to provide you with resources about financial help for cancer patients to alleviate both financial and psychological stress.

 The true cost of cancer